Take the AMPE via proctor

 How do I find an approved proctor?

-All proctors must be approved by Student Assessment Services (SAS) prior to any testing appointment.
+All proctors must be approved by The Center for Access and Academic Testing (CAAT - Testing) prior to any testing appointment.

 When seeking a proctor please look at the list below, a proctor must be one of the following: